Unconscious Bias Awareness Study

 Unconscious bias, binding the business success

 The extent to which unconscious bias has an impact on our society and the professional services industry is hard to capture in full since the very nature of the problem is evasive and unintentionally cultivated for years.
+Our unconscious bias awareness study aims to shed light on this issue.
 What can be attested with certainty is that a consequence of biased behaviours is an industry lacking diversity, particularly at higher organisational levels.
-Furthermore, unconscious biases constrains the career progression for certain groups of professionals and is becoming a bottleneck to diverse hiring.
-All of these practices gradually, but inevitably, erode a firms’ success.
+Furthermore, unconscious biases constrain the career progression for certain groups of professionals and become a bottleneck to diverse hiring.
+All of these practices gradually, but inevitably, erode a firm's success.

 At HLB we believe that it is our duty as professionals to analyse the as-is state of any matter and advise on the best steps towards the desired to-be state.
 In this report, we look objectively into the current practices and identify where and why bias overtakes objectivity and what can be done to address and resolve unconscious bias within the professional services industry.